Saints celebrated on the 18th of July

 PREACHER IN THE CATHEDRAL OF WAWEL

-In his desire to give homage to St Bernardine of Siena, the inspirer of his preaching, he, with some Polish confreres, went to Aquila to participate in the solemn transfer of the body of the saint, on May 17, 1472, to the new Church erected in his honour.
+In his desire to give homage to Saint Bernardine of Siena, the inspirer of his preaching, he, with some Polish confreres, went to Aquila to participate in the solemn transfer of the body of the saint, on May 17, 1472, to the new Church erected in his honour.

 HE WENT TO ROME